GIS-S-mart/3D_modelling_VR/README.md

 ## Requirements

-For an objective comparison, the candidate solution shall satisfy the following requirements:
+For an objective comparison, the candidate solutions shall strive to satisfy the following requirements:

 ### Functional requirements: